-On November 1, 2022, the Company completed the sale of Workforce Solutions, which comprises the single business in our Other segment, for a base purchase price of \$155.8 million, net of cash divested of \$2.7 million.
-The sale resulted in a loss on sale of \$5.5 million, which is reported in the consolidated statements of operations within selling, general, and administrative expenses.
+On November 1, 2022, the Company completed the sale of Workforce Solutions, which comprises the single business in our Other segment, for a sales price of \$155.8 million, net of cash divested of \$2.7 million.
+As of September 30, 2022, we adjusted the carrying value of the disposal group to the agreed upon sales price, which resulted in goodwill impairment loss of \$15.4 million and a loss on assets held for sale of \$5.5 million, which is reported in the consolidated statements of operations within selling, general, and administrative expenses.
 The Company used the proceeds from the sale of Workforce Solutions to pay down the Revolving Credit Facility and to fund its operations.
 The divestiture did not represent a strategic shift with a major effect on the Company's operations and financial results and therefore is not reported as a discontinued operation.
 The results of operations of Workforce Solutions are consolidated in the Company's results of operations for the year ended December 31, 2022.
 The divestiture reflects our decision to focus on driving our community-based healthcare strategy.
 With the sale complete, we have dedicated our resources to the Pharmacy Solutions and Provider Services segments and further strengthening our position in our service offerings as well as a focus towards the connectivity of care services across our business lines in order to best serve our patients.